felix-lang/felix/doc/articles/unique.rst

 The box has to be unpacked first.
-Here, we're using abstraction to ensure that we can provide this operation to the user without needing to expose the underlying pointer, but the user must already own the value and taken responsibility for its safe management by unpacking a unique value.
+Here, we're using abstraction to ensure that we can provide this operation to the user without needing to expose the underlying pointer, but the user must already own the value and have taken responsibility for its safe management by unpacking a unique value.

 Length